OctaDist/OctaDist-PyPI/docs/about/getting_started.rst

 Bug report
 ----------
-    For reporting bugs in OctaDist, please submit issues on OctaDist Github.
+    For reporting bugs in OctaDist, please submit issues on OctaDist-PyPI Github.

 Project team
 ------------